torhve/blag/building-a-dashboard-with-salt-ui.md

 # How to build a simple dashboard with Salt UI

 This week the guys at [SaltStack](http://saltstack.org) cut the first developer release of [https://salt-ui.readthedocs.org/en/latest/topics/releases/0.5.0.html](Salt UI).
 Salt UI is a framework for building web applications that interfaces with Salt using Salt API.
-It is not yet a mature project but I wanted to see how I could build a simple self service dashboard for our company's web team.
+It is not yet a mature project yet but I wanted to see how I could build a simple self service dashboard for our company's web team.

 Impatient readers will want to check out the screenshots at the bottom first.